 Most cats will have always been fed from a bowl.
 Try stimulating your cat by hiding treats around the home for them to find, this will make feeding time more fun!
 You can also buy or make special feeders like puzzle feeders or treat balls.
-Introduce these gradually and remember some cats will always prefer to eat their food from a bowl.
+Introduce these gradually so your cat has time to get used to them.
+Whilst most cats enjoy the challenge of a puzzle feeder, there will always be the odd exception of a cat who prefers to eat their food from a bowl.

 Automatic pet feeders are very useful if you want your cat to eat specific amounts at set times.
 The voice activated ones work well, as you can record your voice calling your cat and set it for 4am.
 This way your cat eats at the time they would normally wake you up to be fed, play, or let out to hunt.

 Keep food and water bowls separately.
 Remember that cats are lactose intolerant, so milk is not a good replacement for water.
 Cats will often only drink from something that their whiskers don’t have to touch (this is why they often drink from a full glass of water).

 Encourage your cat to drink by offering larger water bowls, water fountains, or a running tap, as these stimulate your cat’s desire to drink and are great way to keep them occupied.

 Cats need several options for toileting.
 Allow for one litter tray per cat plus one, placed away from each other in areas where they won’t get disturbed.

 Litter trays come in a variety of sizes, and can be open or covered, if you want to provide your cats with more privacy.
 Buying a litter tray that suits your cat’s size means they are more likely to use it and won’t make the mistake of toileting over the edge of an open tray.